-After we have received your completed application it will be reviewed by one of our Enrolment Services Officers.
-Please allow at least two (2) weeks for processing.
-The status of your application can be reviewed in your application portal.
+After MITT has received your completed application, it will be reviewed by our Admissions Team.
+Please allow 4 – 6 weeks for processing.
+The status of your application can be reviewed in your application portal:

-Once your final admission assessment is complete, a letter will be issued by email outlining one of the following:
+Once your final application assessment is complete, a letter will be issued by email outlining one of the following:

-- Applicant does not meet entrance requirements, and a list of the specific conditions that are outstanding e.g. Math 40S is required; or
+- Applicant does not meet entrance requirements, and is not eligible for admission at this time e.g. Math 40S is required; or

 - Applicant meets entrance requirements, but a seat is not available at this time.
-You have been waitlisted, and a letter of offer will be sent to you when the next program seat is available; or
+You will be placed on a waitlist; or

 - Applicant meets entrance requirements and an Offer of Admission will follow.